Governors of the Australian states: Federation

-From the 1960s onward the governors were appointed by the Monarch of the United Kingdom, acting on the advice of the British Foreign and Commonwealth Secretary, but effectively acting on the advice of the state premiers.
+From the 1960s the governors continued to be appointed by the Monarch of the United Kingdom, acting on the advice of the British Foreign and Commonwealth Secretary (who replaced the Colonial Secretary).
+While usually acting on the recommendation of the state premier, the role of the British government was more than nominal.
+In 1975 the British government refused to accept premier Sir Joh Bjelke-Petersen's request that Sir Colin Hannah's term as Queensland governor be extended due to Hannah's impartial public comments on the Whitlam government.
 It was not until 1986, with the passage of the Australia Acts through the state, Australian and British parliaments, that governors became appointed by the Monarch of Australia on the direct advice of the relevant premier.

 The Australia Acts 1986

-Although the Commonwealth of Australia legally became a sovereign nation when it adopted the Statute of Westminster in 1942, the states had been established separately from (and prior to) the Commonwealth and retained their separate subordination to the British Government.
-The British Government retained the authority to intervene in the governments of the individual states under the Colonial Laws Validity Act 1865.
-As a result, the state governors continued to be formally appointed by the Queen on the advice of the British Foreign Secretary, as had been the case prior to 1942.
-In practice, however, the premier of each state recommended a prospective governor to the foreign secretary, who almost always acted in accordance with that recommendation.
-However, in 1976 the Foreign Secretary refused to transmit to the Queen the advice of the Premier of Queensland, Sir Joh Bjelke-Petersen, to extend the term of Sir Colin Hannah as governor, on the grounds of the Governor's partisanship against the previous Commonwealth Government.
+Although the Commonwealth of Australia became largely sovereign in external and federal affairs over a period beginning with the Imperial Conference of 1923 and the adoption of the Statute of Westminster in 1942, the states remained colonial dependencies of Britain, subject to the authority of the British government and Imperial Parliament.
+State laws were still invalid if they conflicted with British laws due to the Colonial Laws Validity Act 1865.
+Additionally, state governors continued to be appointed by the Queen of the United Kingdom (not the legally distinct Queen of Australia) on the advice of the British Foreign Secretary.
+Generally, the premier of each state recommended a prospective governor to the foreign secretary, who almost always acted in accordance with that recommendation.
+However, in 1976 the Foreign Secretary refused to advise the Queen to extend the term of Sir Colin Hannah as governor, as recommended by Queensland premier Sir Joh Bjelke-Petersen, on the grounds of the governor's partisan comments on the federal Whitlam government.

 In 1978, the Parliament of New South Wales passed the Constitutional Powers (New South Wales) Act, requesting that the Commonwealth Parliament legislate to address the constitutional anomaly of the United Kingdom Government's role in the constitutional affairs of the state.
 Eventually, identical Australia Acts were passed by the Commonwealth Parliament and the Parliament of the United Kingdom in 1986, thus removing what remaining authority London had over affairs in Canberra.
 Under section 7 of these Acts, the King now receives advice on the appointment and termination of appointments of state governors from the relevant state premier.